 We intend to gradually fill some of these gaps and in this post, the aim is to present and discuss several key similarities and differences between optimization on Google and on Amazon.

-5 Main Similarities Between Google and Amazon Optimization
+5 Main Similarities Between Google & Amazon Search:

 1) The better the ranking, the more traffic/sales you get

-While the focus is a different one in each case, both Google and Amazon essentially are search engines.
-And in both cases, the main objective of traders is to rank high for relevant keywords!
+While the focus is a different one in each case, both Google and Amazon are essentially search engines.
+And in both cases, the main objective is to rank high for relevant keywords!